buzz-js/buzz-sdk/README.md

 5. Implement the VideoView widget for displaying videos (this would be rather difficult to do desirably).
 6. Implement ProgressIndicator, CircularProgressIndicator, and LinearProgressIndicator widgets.
 7. Implement ProgressButton Widget
+8. Implement the `DashboardPageView` widget
+9. Implement the `MobilePageView` widget
+10. Implement the `ResponsivePageView` widget.
+11. Implement pop-ups, dialogs, and modals to add an extra layer of reinforcement to the user experience.
+12. Implement animations, transitions, and their controllers to make everything feel more lively.
+13. Implement the CalendarView widget for taking date entries as input.

 # Phase 3 Goals :soccer::trophy: